Tatenda-Prince/Terraform-Static-Web-Deployment-on-EC2-Frontend-behind-Nginx/README.md

 ## Step 1: Configure AWS CLI: Set up your AWS credentials using the AWS CLI.

+clone this repo into your local machine and changes to the files

 1.1.Enter `aws configure` and paste your aws access and secret keys